pirl-unc/fastmultiqc/readme.md

 srun to twice as many threads as the docker run command.
 Alan said this could be a java garbage collection problem.

-This runs fastqc and then multiqc on all of the contents in a directory
+When logged in to login.bioinf.unc.edu pasting the following code in the terminal will run fastqc and then multiqc on all of the contents in a directory:

 ``` bash
 INPUT_DIR="/your/input/folder"